SNodeC/snode.c/src/apps/README.md

 ```

 The executable creates one named server instance, starts its listener, and then
-enters the shared caller-thread event loop.
-The instance name `echoserver`
+enters the caller-thread event loop.
+The instance name `echoserver` becomes part
-becomes part of the generated configuration hierarchy used at runtime.
+of the generated configuration hierarchy.

 ## 4. Client application